-If yes, the Project Director will identify additional team members during the online application process, while uploading all required application documents (listed below).
+If yes, the Project Director will add additional team members during the online application process.
 Each additional team member will then receive an email invitation to create a user account and join the specific PGR project proposal.
-Additional team members must upload résumés and recommender contact information by October 1, 2020.
+Additional team members must upload their résumé and recommender contact information by October 1, 2021.